Non-equilibrium cumulants within model A from crossover to first-order phase transition side: Numerical results and discussions

-In spite of the various cumulative behaviors found in the first-order phase transition scenario, we note that one should be cautious when comparing the current model simulation at high baryon chemical potential region to the experimental data, since a mismatch between the model and the experiments at small collision energies is likely to occur.
-In this work, we have presumed that system evolution occurs when the chiral symmetry is restored, but quark gluon plasma may not be created in heavy ion collisions at low collision energies.
+In spite of the various cumulative behaviors found in the first-order phase transition scenario, we note that one should be cautious when comparing the current model simulation at a high baryon chemical potential region to the experimental data, since a mismatch between the model and the experiments at small collision energies is likely to occur.
+In this work, we have presumed that system evolution occurs when the chiral symmetry is restored, but quark-gluon-plasma may not be created in heavy-ion collisions at low collision energies.
 A sophisticated first-order phase transition with the proper degree of freedom should be further explored and studied in future work.